 Liability only policy helps a vehicle owner to drive in peace since help would be provided by the insured during a road mishap.

-Third-party car insurance covers the liabilities arising due to third-party accidental damage, injury or death.
+Third-party car insurance protects you legally and financially if your vehicle causes damage, injury, or death to another person or their property in an accident.
 Mentioned below are the inclusions of 3rd party car insurance in detail:

 Third-party liabilities result from any damages or injuries caused by the insured car to a third party during an accident.
 Since the accident is caused by the insured car, paying for the damages is the responsibility of the insured car’s owner.
 Third-party liability insurance covers legal liabilities arising out of causing: